 The black tubes are supercapacitors to provide enough juice to carry through a breif power loss, or hybernate state to storage and shut down cleanly in the event of a full power failure.

-Power and network connections are under the base and USB3 and DisplayPort connections on the top (where the black circle is in the above render).
+Power and network connections are under the base and USB2* and HDMI connections on the top (where the black circle is in the above render).